 As disclosed in Note 8 of the Company's consolidated financial statements, the Company records and measures net deferred tax assets based on estimated realizability.
 Valuation allowances are provided to the extent that it is more likely than not that some portion, or all, of deferred tax assets will not be realized.
-The Company recorded approximately \$4.3 million in net deferred tax assets after valuation allowance as of December 31, 2020.
+The Company recorded approximately \$4,116,000 in net deferred tax assets after recording a valuation allowance of approximately \$610,000 as of December 31, 2021.

-Auditing management's assessment of realizability of deferred tax assets involved subjective estimation and high degree of auditor judgment in determining whether sufficient future taxable income, including projected pre-tax income, will be generated to support the realization of the existing deferred tax assets before expiration.
+Auditing management's assessment of the realizability of deferred tax assets involved subjective estimation and high degree of auditor judgment in determining whether sufficient future taxable income, including projected pre-tax income, will be generated to support the realization of the existing deferred tax assets before expiration.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 We obtained an understanding and evaluated the design of internal controls that address the risks of material misstatement relating to the realizability of deferred tax assets, including controls over management's projections of pre-tax income, and related entity-level controls.
 We also evaluated the assumptions used by the Company to develop projections of future taxable income, and tested the completeness and accuracy of the underlying data used in the projections, including comparing the projections of pre-tax income with the actual results of prior periods.
 In addition, we analyzed the nature of items giving rise to deferred tax assets and considered related expiration dates, as applicable.
-Furthermore, we evaluated management's analysis of current economic and industry trends, including the impact of the COVID-19 pandemic, and compared projections of future pre-tax income to other forecasted financial information prepared by management.
+Furthermore, we evaluated management's business plan and analysis of current economic and industry trends, including the impact of the COVID-19 pandemic, and compared projections of future pre-tax income to other forecasted financial information prepared by management.